What is Child Inclusive mediation?

 The Child Consultant will meet with the child face to face and separately from the parents.
 Consultations with a child usually last approximately 45 minutes.
 The meeting is confidential but often, a child does have something that they want the mediator to tell their parents.
 With the child’s permission, the mediator will then bring the child’s voice into the mediation by sharing what has been said.

-At Vollans Mediation we have extensive experience of working with children and young people in mediation, including offering online consultations during the Covid Pandemic.
+At Vollans Mediation we have extensive experience of working with children and young people in mediation, including offering online consultations.
 To find out more you can read our Child Inclusive Mediation , Contact Us or Make An Online Referral

 Share this post